 Humber’s Creative Writing – Fiction, Creative Non-Fiction, Poetry graduate certificate program helps you improve your writing from the comfort of your own home.
 You’ll work one-on-one with a professional writer-mentor to improve your short stories, poems, memoir, or novel-in-progress, learning how to develop plot, story, character, dialogue, pace and style through feedback on your own manuscript.
-The program is intended for students working on book-length projects, and graduates have the satisfaction of completing a large body of work which may include all or parts of a novel, a volume of short stories, or a book of poetry.
+The program is intended for writers working on book-length projects, and graduates have the satisfaction of completing a large body of work which may include all or parts of a novel, a volume of short stories, or a book of poetry.
 For more experienced writers, the dialogue is one of peer-to-peer.
 The term runs for 28 weeks from September 2022-April 2023.
 The scholarship recipient must apply to the program through Ontario Colleges.

 Humber is noted for its exceptional creative writing mentors including authors of world stature.
 Past mentors include Martin Amis, Peter Carey, Miriam Toews, David Mitchell, Esi Edugyan, Nino Ricci, Margaret Atwood, Lawrence Hill, Anne Michaels, Edward Albee, Ha Jin and Alistair MacLeod.
 Recent international authors have included Jenny Offill, Nell Freudenberger, and Ben Fountain.

 A virtual café exists through Blackboard, Humber’s online learning system, to encourage writing students to interact and build a sense of community.

 To apply, please forward the following documents to PEN Canada at firstname.lastname@example.org